arangodb/docs-hugo/site/content/3.11/aql/high-level-operations/upsert.md

   document if it does not exist
 archetype: default
 ---
-`UPSERT` looks up a single document that matches the provided example or filter conditions.
+`UPSERT` looks up a single document that matches the provided example.
 If there is no match, an insert operation is executed to create a document.
 If a document is found, you can either update or replace the document.
 These subtypes are called **upsert** (update or insert) and **repsert** (replace or insert).